 Envisioning scholar practitioner collaborations: Communities of practice in education and sport, with Jean DeOrnellas.
 Research Focus on Education and Sport Series.
 Charlotte, NC: Information Age Publishing, 2018.

-Van Rheenen, D & Melo, R. (In Press).
+Van Rheenen, D & Melo, R. (2021).
 Nature Sports and the Development of a Critical Ecopedagogy Sustainability, 13, x.

 Ashton, J., Van Rheenen, D., & Pryor, L. (2020).
 American College Football and Homophobia: An Empirical Study.
 Journal of Education and Culture Studies, 4 (3): 171-190.